kiali/k-charted/README.md

-# k-charted
+# K-Charted

-Dashboards and Charts library for Kubernetes
+Dashboards and Charts for Kubernetes